-I used sort of a stamping effect to get the paint through the delicately cut script of the stencil.
-As a result, it was a noisy process, and our son studying for the bar exam was not blessed by the resident woodpecker.
+I applied a fair amount of pressure to ensure that enough paint penetrated the delicately cut script of the stencil.
+As a result, it was a noisy process, and our son studying for the bar exam was not blessed by resident mama woodpecker.

 What About a Paint Roller?

-Why take time to pounce and not just use a paint roller over the stencil?
-Two reasons.
+Why take time to pounce rather than roll over stencil?
 First, the script is very fine so it’s tricky to get the paint through through the stencil with a roller.
-Second, I wanted it to look as imperfect, faded, and authentically hand-written as possible.
+Second, I wanted an imperfect, faded, authentically hand-written look.

 Achieve a Varied, Aged Look

-By varying the pressure (or even amount of paint), you can achieve a desirable imperfect quality.
-If you were aiming for uniformity and a more wallpaper-like look, you might want to take more time and care to apply the same amount of paint and pressure.
+By varying the pressure (as well as amount of paint), you can achieve a lovely imperfect quality.
+If you aim for a more uniform wallpaper-like look, you could take more time to evenly apply paint and pressure.
 With my method, you can certainly relax!
-Even if some of the script looks smudged, globby, or barely there, it’s the look we’re going for!
+Even if parts of the script look smudged, globby, or barely there, it’s the look we’re going for!

 Reposition Stencil for Next Section

 To reposition the stencil for the next section, I carefully lifted the stencil and tape and placed it to the right of the first section.
-I chose not to use registration marks or a level, but rather eyeballed it, using the ceiling as a guide. sliding it to the right with each section, and for the last section at the corner, bending the stencil and hold it in place.
+I chose not to use registration marks or a level, but rather eyeballed it, using the ceiling as a guide. sliding it to the right with each section, and for the last section at the corner, I bent the stencil to hold it in place.

-Don’t worry about perfectly ending a line of text since you can always paint over it at the end!
+Don’t worry about perfectly ending a line of text since you can always paint over it with base color at the end!
 After the first row, you can choose to stencil sections horizontally or vertically.
-You can also use a level or laser lines for more precision, but my walls are imperfect anyway, so using the ceiling as a guide for that first row and working off of it worked best for me.
+You can also use a level or laser lines for more precision, but my walls are imperfect anyway, so using the ceiling as a guide for the first row and working off of it worked best.